Ralph Rimmer: Independent rugby union advisor

 In June 2023 Rimmer was appointed as an independent advisor by the Department for Culture, Media and Sport to work with the Rugby Football Union and Premiership Rugby and assist in stabilising the professional future of English rugby union.

+Huddersfield Giants

+Following a 3 month review of the club and ways to drive it forward, Rimmer was invited to join the Giants board as "director for change" in December 2025.
+In July 2026, Rimmer was announced as Huddersfield's executive chairman following the resignation of long standing chairman Ken Davy.

 Controversy

 Academy debacle

 In May 2021 under Rimmers leadership of the RFL, the governing body stripped four Super League clubs, Castleford, Hull KR, Leigh and Salford as well as Championship club Bradford of elite academy status.
 The announcement was met with outrage and Rimmer was forced to reverse the decision after an interview with Sky Sports and backlash from the rest of the sport.